File System Access API: Read and Write Local Files

 const contents = await file.text();

-getFile() returns a File object — the same type you’d get from an <input type="file">.
+getFile() returns a File object, which is the same type you’d get from an <input type="file">.
 You can use .text(), .arrayBuffer(), or .stream() on it.
+Reading files is half the story, though.
+The API also lets you write files back to disk, which is what the save picker is for.

-Saving Files with a Picker
+Saving files with a picker

 showSaveFilePicker() opens a save dialog and returns a handle you can write to: